HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 The Facilitator of a Circle is accountable for triggering new elections for the Circle's elected Roles after each election term expires.

-#### 5.3.6 Surrogates for Facilitator & Secretary
+#### 5.3.6 Surrogates for Facilitator & Secretaris

-A surrogate may act as Facilitator or Secretary while the Role is unfilled.
-A surrogate may also fill in when the normal Facilitator or Secretary is unavailable when needed, or requests a surrogate for any reason.
+A surrogate may act as Facilitator or Secretaris while the Role is unfilled.
+A surrogate may also fill in when the normal Facilitator or Secretaris is unavailable when needed, or requests a surrogate for any reason.

 Whenever a surrogate is needed, the surrogate is, in this order of precedence:

 - **(a)** someone specified by the person to be replaced; or
-- **(b)** for Facilitator, the acting Secretary of the Circle, and for Secretary, the acting Facilitator of the Circle;
+- **(b)** for Facilitator, the acting Secretaris of the Circle, and for Secretaris, the acting Facilitator of the Circle;
 - **(c)** the Circle Lead of the Circle, or, if there are multiple Circle Leads, the first one to declare themselves acting as surrogate; or
 - **(d)** the first Circle Member to declare themselves acting as surrogate.